-Baked potatoes: if you like potatoes, try it on top of baked potatoes.
+Baked potatoes: if you like potatoes, try kielbasa and sauerkraut on top of baked potatoes.
 Add sour cream and butter and some sliced green onions.
 Delicious!

 Caraway seeds: add 2 teaspoons of caraway seeds to the sauerkraut.
 Caraway seeds will add a mild licorice and slight bitterness flavor (like what you taste in rye bread).
 Use more if you love it!

-Store leftovers in a covered container in the refrigerator for 3 or 4 days.
+Store leftovers in an airtight container in the refrigerator for 3 or 4 days.